Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 So the enterprise value would be $1 million x 10, which equals $10 million.

-This valuation is good for business owners who are looking to sell their company in the next 2 to 5 years.
+This valuation is suitable for business owners who plan to sell their company within the next 2 to 5 years.

 Asset-based value calculation: